 As appropriate, background information too long or complex to be included in the above texts is included in this part of the site.
 Include will be papers by academics, magazine and newspaper articles, government publications, pamphlets, studies, etc.

 This part of the website discusses the history of events leading to the creation of the Diefenbunker as Canada’s most authentic location for a Canadian Cold War museum.
 It narrates the early and middle years of its evolution towards attempting to fulfill its mandate and some of the highlights on that road.
 As well it includes a brief summary of some of the salient personalities among the members and volunteers important to the development of the facility and the museum as an important Ottawa institution.
 Finally it describes some past exhibits and displays, some successful and some not so much so.

-This BLOG contains interesting, relevant but peripheral articles about Canada and the Cold War in general, and some other pieces about the Diefenbunker in particular.
+The BLOG Section contains some interesting, relevant but sort of peripheral articles about Canada and the Cold War in general, and some other pieces about the Diefenbunker in particular.
 From time-to-time it may also express my opinions which I will identify as such.
 Enjoy !
-If you have anything ‘blog-suitable’ to submit please use the contact form in the ‘About this Site’ section to do so………Dave
+If you have anything ‘blog-suitable’ to submit please use the email [email protected] to do so

 Any content (original photos or text) which is displayed herein is for the strict viewing and educational enjoyment of those who visit this website.
 Other sites can link to content of this website or parts therein and must do so with appropriate and clear accreditation.
 The whole or any portions of photos and/or text herein or local to this website (i.e. which extend from davescoldwarcanada.com) must not be copied nor reproduced without the explicit consent of the author J. David W. Peters at his email address as follows: